Rohit09-05/Job-Portal/Readme.md

-Pre-requisite:
+1.Pre-requisite:
 Ensure Node.js is installed on your system.

-Setup Instructions:
+2.Setup Instructions:
 Navigate to the Project Directory:

-Open the terminal/command prompt and go to the project directory:
+3.Open the terminal/command prompt and go to the project directory:

 cd job-portal